kurtekat/shaiya-episode-6/README.md

 Cheat Engine isn't guaranteed to work for everyone.
 It's not an issue with the application or the libraries.
 The libraries have an export defined in the main headers.

+## Data Execution Prevention (DEP)

+Intermittent access violations have been reported on Windows Server 2022.
+The issue is related to Data Execution Prevention.
+Users are expected to choose a solution that works for their environment.

 ## Inspiration

 [Cups](https://www.elitepvpers.com/forum/shaiya-pserver-guides-releases/4653021-shaiya-library.html)